michaeljhanley/flight-delay-analysis/README.md

 # SeaTac Flight Delay Analysis Project [WIP]

 ## Project Overview
 This project demonstrates end-to-end data analysis capabilities through the analysis of Alaska Airlines flight departure delays from Seattle-Tacoma International Airport (SEA) during 2023.
-Using data from the Bureau of Transportation Statistics (BTS), this analysis aims to uncover patterns and insights in flight delays that could be valuable for aviation industry stakeholders.
-Currently, the data cleaning phase has been completed, with feature engineering, analysis, and visualization phases planned for future development.
+Using data from the Bureau of Transportation Statistics (BTS), this analysis investigates specific operational questions to optimize flight scheduling and reduce delays.
+The project leverages both R and Python for comprehensive statistical analysis and visualization.

+## Research Questions & Hypotheses
+1. Peak Hours vs. Delays
+  - Question: Are flights scheduled during peak hours (early morning, evening) more likely to experience departure delays than those during off-peak hours (mid-morning, early afternoon)?
+  - Hypothesis: Peak hour flights experience higher delay frequencies
+2. Aircraft Delay Propagation
+  - Question: Does the proportion of delays caused by late aircraft arrivals vary significantly between early morning and late evening flights?
+  - Hypothesis: Significant variation exists between these time periods
+3. Delay Pattern Optimization
+  - Question: What times of day consistently have the longest delays, and how can Alaska Airlines adjust staffing or flight schedules to mitigate this?
+4. Taxi-Out Time Assessment
+  - Question: Are departure delays higher for flights scheduled with minimal taxi-out times?
+  - Hypothesis: Minimal taxi-out times correlate with higher delays
+5. Schedule Buffer Analysis
+  - Question: Where can departure times be adjusted or scheduling buffers increased to potentially reduce cascading delays?

 ## Current Status
 ✅ **Completed**: